ekabhinav/zabbix-templates/BarracudaSpamFirewall/README.txt

 Source informations from Barracuda: https://techlib.barracuda.com/bsf/snmpguide

-You have to set the following macros at the ZABBIX host {$SNMPV3_USER}
+You have to set the following macros at the monitored host {$SNMPV3_USER}
 {$SNMPV3_PASS}